 With quilt, all work occurs within a single directory tree.
-Since version 0.30, commands can be invoqued from anywhere within the source tree.
-Commands are of the form "quilt cmd," similar to CVS commands.
+Since version 0.30, commands can be invoked from anywhere within the source tree (the directory tree is scanned upwards until either the .pc or the patches directory is found).
+Commands are of the form "quilt cmd", similar to CVS commands.
 They can be abbreviated as long as the specified part of the command is unique.
-All commands print some help text with "quilt cmd -h."
+All commands print some help text with "quilt cmd -h".